davis-cook98/SoftwareEngineeringProject/ClassDocuments/BusinessCase.md

 # Business Case
-The plan for this project is to build a clone of ElasticSearch for use on our school.
-The reason we plan to do this is becasue we spend money on ElasticSearch each year and our group thinks that we can make a clone for free.
-We also believe that ours will be more helpful because it is designed for our school and not as a general product.
+The plan for this project is to build a service that:
+- Students/ Parents
+- Commuinty Groups
+- School Officials

+can use to look at and compare schools.
+They will have to sign up for the website and will get information tailored to which group they say they belong to.

+They will be able to look at:
+- News related to certain schools
+- News related to  a certain topic or major
+- How schools are rated by different publications

+along with custom filters that they can set and will be saved along with their profile.
+This will allow for the user to get only the information that they want to see.